We know that everyone wants a one-step easy solution and Zinsser mold killing primer and mold killing paints sound great, but…is it really that easy?

 There is also a fungicide spray bottle for safe interior use, but I cannot vouch for it.
 Be careful with killer sprays!
 I read about this one and it seems like the best after bleach, at least when it comes to a mold killing spray.

-Here is a video of me breaking the rules killing some mold in our garage: I should have had gloves on, but could not wear a respirator and talk to you!
+At the end of the post is a video of me breaking the rules killing some mold in our garage: I should have had gloves on, but could not wear a respirator and talk to you!

 Careful with manufacturers’ promises: don’t trust the ads that make that claim they have a paint to cover mold or kill mold